isaka-lumato/redux-app/README.md

 ## To get a local copy in your machine:

 - clone the repo using git clone
-- Open your terminal and run `npm install` to install the node packages.
+- Open your terminal and run `npm install` to install the required node packages.

 ## Available Scripts